parulM18/Uber-data-analysis/README.md

 |  MOVEMENT_ID  | 290 non-null   |  object   | 290           |
 |  DISPLAY_NAME | 290 non-null   |  object   | 290           |
 |  geometry     | 290 non-null   |  geometry | 290           |

+**WARD_NO**: There is unique ward number assigned to every ward, here are 289 unique wards with 1 empty entry.\
+**WARD_NAME**: Name of the particular ward, here are 288 unique wards with 1 empty entry.\
+**MOVEMENT_ID**: Every ward have a unique movement-id which is same for every location of that particular ward.\
+**DISPLAY_NAME**: Every ward have a unique Display name which is the proper name of that particular ward used to identify different locations.\
+**geometry**: Geometry column displays the latitudes and longitudes of the wards.\
+### Exploratory Data Analysis
+1. Plot of Delhi: